 |available module versions|

-	PH9027 is a semester module in German or English language at Bachelor’s level which is offered in winter semester.
+PH9027 is a semester module in English language at Bachelor’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.

 - Service Modules for Students of other Disciplines

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

 |Total workload||Contact hours||Credits (ECTS)|

 |150 h||45 h||5 CP|

 Responsible coordinator of the module PH9027 is Gregor Koblmüller.